geudde/attic-chest/pages/13.reference/01.porden/docs.md

 As when some mighty river, swell'd with rain,
 Bursts its strong mounds, and foams along the plain, Uproots the trees, o'envhelms the verdant land,
-And stains its sparkling waves with mud and sand ;
+And stains its sparkling waves with mud and sand;
 The waters now in numerous streams divide,
 O'er some steep rock now pour their mingled tide,
 Then could some ice-bolt, in its hurried fall, 340